Interactive Steatosis Mapper: liver CT attenuation reading with estimated MRI-PDFF and histological grade.

 Markers of Fibrosis (Crucial for Prognosis)

-• AST (Aspartate Transaminase): While less specific than ALT for early inflammation, AST levels often surpass ALT as the disease progresses to severe fibrosis and cirrhosis.
-The AST/ALT ratio is a key clinical metric.
+- AST (Aspartate Transaminase): While less specific than ALT for early inflammation, AST levels often surpass ALT as the disease progresses to severe fibrosis and cirrhosis.

 Metabolic & Other Markers

-• GGT (Gamma-Glutamyl Transferase): Often elevated in MASLD.
-It is a highly sensitive but non-specific marker of oxidative stress and biliary injury.
+- GGT (Gamma-Glutamyl Transferase): Highly sensitive but non-specific marker of oxidative stress and biliary injury.

-• Triglycerides & LDL-C: High triglycerides confirm dyslipidemia, and managing LDL-C is paramount because the leading cause of death in MASLD patients is cardiovascular disease, not liver failure.
+- Triglycerides & LDL-C: High triglycerides confirm dyslipidemia.
+Managing LDL-C is paramount as the leading cause of death in MASLD is cardiovascular disease.

-• Albumin & Bilirubin: These measure the liver's synthetic and excretory functions.
-They typically remain entirely normal until the liver reaches decompensated cirrhosis.
+- Albumin & Bilirubin: Measure the liver's synthetic and excretory functions.
+Typically remain normal until decompensated cirrhosis.

 5. What about LAI (Liver Attenuation Index)?